pachadotdev/r-packages-ubuntu/README.md

-# The Perfect Setup for Ubuntu and R
+# The Perfect Setup for Ubuntu and R (and how to install/update RStudio with apt install rstudio/apt update)

 ## About